What Is Whiplash?

 What Types of Treatment Will I Need?

-Your treatment will depends on the severity and type symptoms you are experiencing.
+Your treatment will depend on the severity and type symptoms you are experiencing.
 The most common type of treatment may involve pain relief medication, physical therapy, and/or supportive devices, e.g, a neck collar.

 - Medication: to help relieve pain and reduce swelling or inflammation